godotengine/godot/modules/game_help/Terrain3D/doc/docs/texture_painting.md

 Use the `Paint Wetness` tool to modify the roughness of the textures.
 Reduce the roughness percentage to say -30% and wherever you paint the textures will become more glossy.

-If you wish to turn dirt into mud, try painting a light/medium grey on the colormap, then paint a -30% on the wetness.
+If you wish to turn dirt into mud, try painting a light/medium grey on the colormap to darken it, then paint a -30% on the wetness.

 Paint 0 to reset.